 Scope and syllabus

-The course provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
-The course covers phonetics and phonology (with special attention paid to tones), characters (including aspects of origin, structures, radicals, etc.).
+The module provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
+It covers phonetics and phonology (with special attention paid to tones), characters (including aspects of origin, structures, radicals, etc.).
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including buying and selling, and giving directions.

 Method of assessment

 One three-hour written paper taken in May/June (40%); an oral exam consisting of reading aloud, prepared speech, Qs and As, interpreting, etc. (10%); translation of passages and sentences from Chinese into English (500 characters), a creative writing in Chinese characters (no less than 250 characters) both to be submitted at the end of week 1, term 3 (20%); one 10 minute oral examination in term 3 (10%); regular course work (10%); two tests – one at the end of term 1 (5%), one at the end of term 2 (5%).

 - Colloquial Chinese by T’ung & Pollard, 1984, Routledge (Lessons 1- 9)